 - Montreal, QC based BBA Inc., as lead engineering firm, complemented by Soutex Inc. of Québec, QC (Process Engineering), Groupe TDA Construction Inc. of Baie-Comeau, QC (Forest Road and Mining Camp Engineering) and WSP of Quebec and Baie-Comeau, QC (mine engineering) have mostly completed the engineering related to the following disciplines: mining, concentration process, civil works, concrete, structure and mechanical.
-Overall engineering progress (all disciplines) has reached 76% completion (approximately 65,000 hours). - On December 12th, 2018, Mason Graphite issued a press release reporting that it had completed and filed the technical report NI 43-101.
-The preparation of the study have been supervised by Jean L'Heureux, Eng., M. Eng., Executive Vice President, Process Development. - The six grinding Mills, which are major equipment at the Process Plant, were delivered in Baie-Comeau in February 2019.
-The two Press Filters have also been delivered in Baie-Comeau in May 2019 and the manufacturing of the 3 thickeners was completed in Baie-Comeau. - Research and development work on the management of waste rock and tailings, which potentially generate acids, has been launched and is continuing with various partners.
+Overall engineering progress (all disciplines) has reached 76% completion (approximately 65,000 hours). - The Company holds all the necessary permits to start the construction of the concentrator. - On December 12th, 2018, Mason Graphite issued a press release reporting that it had completed and filed the technical report NI 43-101. - The six grinding Mills, which are major equipment at the Process Plant, were delivered in Baie-Comeau in February 2019.
+The two Press Filters have also been delivered in Baie-Comeau in May 2019 and the manufacturing of the 3 thickeners was completed in Baie-Comeau. - Research and development projects on the management of waste rock and tailings, which potentially generate acid drainage, have been launched and are continuing with several partners.